Emotional & Psychological Abuse in Colorado Nursing Homes

 Emotional and psychological abuse is defined as the infliction of anguish, pain, or distress through verbal or nonverbal acts.
 This type of abuse isn’t as blatantly obvious as physical or sexual abuse; however, it’s just as damaging.

 It’s also the most prevalent form of abuse.
-One study cited on the National Center on Elder Abuse’s website reported that 33.4% of patients experienced psychological abuse among institutions.
+One study reported that 33.4% of patients experienced psychological abuse among institutions.

 When nursing homes, staff members, or other residents abuse patients psychologically, it violates their residents’ rights and creates a toxic environment that doesn’t encourage healing.